-CERF 2023 Oral Presentation Guidelines
+CERF 2025 Oral Presentation Guidelines

 What to Expect | Accessibility | Computer Equipment | Creating Your Presentation

-Audio & Video | Fonts | Images | Animations Advance Submission
+Audio & Video | Fonts | Images | Animations Submitting your Slide Deck for In-Person Presentation

 Oral presentations are a central component of CERF conferences and provide participants with a valuable opportunity to share their research and network.
 Please read these instructions carefully to help ensure your presentation is a success.

-What to Expect During Your Presentation
+What to Expect During Your In-Person Presentation

 For traditional oral talks, each presenter will be given 12 minutes to present followed by a 3-minute question and answer period.
 For those presenting lightning talks, two lightning talks will fit in a traditional oral talk slot; therefore, you will have 5 minutes for your presentation, followed by approximately 2 minutes for questions and answers.